-To prepare for the possibility of the UK losing its passporting rights in the European Economic Area (EEA), CFC has established a subsidiary in Brussels – CFC Europe S.A – which will be an authorized insurance agent in Belgium, with passporting rights across the EEA allowing us to continue to provide our insurance products to policyholders in the EEA member states.
+To prepare for the possibility of the UK losing its passporting rights in the European Economic Area (EEA), CFC has established a subsidiary in Brussels – CFC Europe S.A – which is a fully authorised insurance agent in Belgium, with passporting rights across the EEA allowing us to continue to provide our insurance products to policyholders in the EEA member states.

 EEA risks after 1 January 2019

 CFC Europe S.A will use the capacity of Lloyd’s Insurance Company S.A.
-(Lloyd’s Brussels) to ensure our continued ability to access and service EEA business.
+(Lloyd’s Brussels) and other authorised insurers to ensure our continued ability to access and service EEA business.
 This will provide our policyholders with continued security of the Lloyd’s Central Fund and financial strength ratings.